Gogo Business Aviation

 The brand has long been the leading player in air-to-ground connectivity in North America but Gogo is on the march to become a key global presence with services across all systems in business aviation.

-Gogo’s partnership with Eutelsat OneWeb to use its extensive low-latency LEO constellation and a proposed acquisition of Satcom Direct gives it a significant footprint in the satellite world.
+Gogo’s partnership with Eutelsat OneWeb to use its extensive low-latency LEO constellation and its recent acquisition of Satcom Direct gives it a significant footprint in the satellite world.

 Factor in the 5G upgrade of Gogo’s air-to-ground infrastructure in the US and Canada and you begin to grasp its ambition.